arp242/arp242.net/_posts/2016-09-04-yaml_probably_not_so_great_after_all.markdown

 One might also argue that fixing it is as easy as replacing `load()` with `safe_load()`, but many people are unaware of the problem, and even *if* you’re aware of it, it’s one of those things that can be easy to forget.
-It’s horrible API design.
+It’s pretty bad API design.

 Can be hard to edit, especially for large files
 -----------------------------------------------